codelibs/docker-docsearch/README.md

 ### Stop Server

 ```
-docker-compose down
+docker compose -f compose.yaml down
 ```

 ## For Production

-* Replace `docsearch.codelibs.org` with your domain in docker-compose.yml.
+* Replace `docsearch.codelibs.org` with your domain in compose.yaml.
-* If you want to use SSL, modify a value of STAGE in docker-compose.yml.
+* If you want to use SSL, modify a value of STAGE in compose.yaml.